GiorgioMotorola/Rate-Your-Music-Top-500-Albums/README.md

-The Selections class will either return everything, split thru all Genres or allow the user to search by Artist name.
+The Selections class will either return everything, allow the user to search by Artist name or store Artist, Genre and Album name into lists and split thru all Genres.
 It then references the Results class which displays the selection to the user by calling the Properties: